Shortcuts

 A few sanity-check signals during reproduction:

-• Inference is fast on SNEMI3D (a 100×1024×1024 volume) because of the small sliding-window grid; expect well under a minute per inference on a single A100/H100, low single-digit minutes on an L40S.
+• Inference is fast on SNEMI3D (a 100 × 1024 × 1024 volume) because of the small sliding-window grid, but the 16× TTA multiplies it: expect a couple of minutes on a single A100/H100 and roughly an order of magnitude more on an L40S.

 For the underlying mechanics (affinity learning, waterz post-processing internals), see the DeepEM repository and the paper.